How to scrape a page to clean Markdown in Node.js

 If you've tried to feed a web page to an LLM or a search index, you have probably watched most of what you send turn out to be noise: the nav bar, a cookie banner, ad slots, share buttons, a few analytics scripts.
 The article you actually wanted is a small slice of the bytes, buried in markup the model then has to read around.

 Stripping all of that away is a solved problem.
-The solution is to run the page through a readability pass that keeps only the article body, and then convert that clean HTML to Markdown.
-It takes about 25 lines of Node.js with two open-source libraries.
+The solution is to run the page through a readability pass that keeps only the article body, then convert that clean HTML to Markdown.
+We'll build a small script that fetches the page with a normal browser header so the server returns the real article instead of a bot stub, runs it through Mozilla's Readability to drop the nav, ads, and boilerplate, and hands what's left to Turndown for the Markdown, with a little care for the edge cases that bite in practice: JavaScript-rendered pages, tables, and code blocks.
+It comes out to about 25 lines and two open-source libraries.

 The complete script